Kayak Bilge Systems

 Under flat conditions a hand pump is usually sufficient but if you kayak in challenging conditions or like to surf, you will want to be able to pump out your kayak while leaving your hands free to keep paddling.
 This is where an electronic bilge system comes into its own and when you need it you need it!
 And it can get exciting!

-There are categories types of Bilge Systems:
+There are different levels of Bilge Systems:

 Each state has their own laws and safety requirements - most (including Victoria) specify that any paddlecraft with a covered bilge or closed underfloor compartments must have a manual or electric bilge pumping system.
 A minimum requirement would be a bailing sponge and hand pump.
+See our page on Minimum and Recommended Safety Equipment for more information.

 A hand pump is a simple device for pumping water from the cockpit or the hatches and is not to be mistaken for a water cannon!
 Its two-handed operation is fine in an assisted rescue when you are rafted up but if you need to use it after self rescuing you may find yourself repeating the rescue.
-Learn to empty the kayak before re-entering if you have missed your roll or invest in an electronic system.
+Learn to empty the kayak before re-entering if you have missed your roll, or invest in an electronic system.

 Why carry a hand pump if you have a hands-free system?
 Well you may be rescuing someone else and your pump is the most conveniently placed (or it may be a double kayak) or you may need to pump out a hatch - covers may implode in surf or a carelessly re-fitted day hatch cover can lead to flooding.